 Freedom is found in realizing our true selves by being free of the ideas that shackle others to ideas they are no longer loyal to.
 People stay in relationships that have ended for that reason.
 They continue to get degrees in school they don’t care about, or they work at jobs with no joy.
 We must remember, our lives are ours.

 Forget conformity.
 Forget impressing others.
 There is no one we’re supposed to be.
 There are merely actions and the consequences of them.
 The human beings we deal with with be inconsistent, crazy, wonderful and absolutely worthy of our love.

-Forget trying to impress me or them and just be your most loveable self and we’ll let nature take care of the rest.
+Forget trying to impress others and just be your most compassionate, curious, engaged and loveable self, and then let nature take care of the rest.
 I know that’s what I’m going to do with my life and with the blog.
 Enjoy!

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.